Treatment Evidence & Planning

 CBT-E & CBT-GSH

-An adapted version of CBT-E that is available and recommend for young people.
+An adapted version of Enhanced Cognitive Behaviour Therapy (CBT-E) is available and recommend for young people, as well as Cognitive Behaviour Guided Self-Help (CBT-GSH).

 Read more